dabonzo/monitorpy/docs/testing/index.md

 ## Test Organization

-Tests are organized in the `tests/` directory, with separate files for each major component:
+Tests are organized in the `tests/` directory at the project root, with separate files for each major component:

-- `test_core.py`: Tests for the core components (CheckResult, MonitorPlugin, registry)
+- `tests/test_core.py`: Tests for the core components (CheckResult, MonitorPlugin, registry)
-- `test_website.py`: Tests for the website status monitoring plugin
+- `tests/test_website.py`: Tests for the website status monitoring plugin
-- `test_ssl_cert_check.py`: Tests for the SSL certificate monitoring plugin
+- `tests/test_ssl_cert_check.py`: Tests for the SSL certificate monitoring plugin
-- `test_mail_server.py`: Tests for the mail server monitoring plugin
+- `tests/test_mail_server.py`: Tests for the mail server monitoring plugin
+- `tests/test_batch_runner.py`: Tests for the parallel execution functionality

 As new plugins are added, corresponding test files should be created following the same patterns.